-I’d had an extreme meltdown in the Creek this past fall on Big Baby (5.11).
-Because 4s are my absolute enemy, I bailed and took someone’s criticism personally.
+Last fall in the Creek, I tried to climb Big Baby (5.11).
+Because 4s are my absolute enemy, I bailed and had a meltdown.
 Because I suddenly wasn’t the “strong” climber, and I knew it and everybody was there to witness it.
 As friends dispersed, I lagged behind and cried.
-Those who stayed were really supportive and sweet, which probably made me cry even more.
+Erick stayed and tried to comfort me, which probably made me cry even more.
 I cry, a lot.
 All of the time, in fact.
 In parking lots and at bases of climbs and every goddamn Disney film ever made.
 I know, I know.
 I’m a real girl these days.

 I’m okay with it.

-Climbing, for me, is not about the days I send or the ones that I don’t.
-It’s about testing myself, love, and humility.
-When we test ourselves in big ways, we start to see more of our self-worth.
-I’m not a better person because I became a rock climber.
-I’m a better person because I have spent four years learning how to define my own limits, push past fears, make mistakes, and ultimately learn from them.
+Climbing these hard cracks have been about learning humility, perseverance, and ultimately, testing myself.
+When we test ourselves in big ways, we start to see our self-worth.
+Going up some rock has nothing to do with the person I am; it’s because I have spent four years learning how to define my own limits, push past fears, and make mistakes.